 However, this can get tricky, especially when the landlord has many tenants.
 Therefore, it's best to understand the terms outlined in the rental agreement.
 Make sure that the math is correct and find out from the landlord how many units are rented and figure everything out yourself.
 That way, you know that you're not overpaying for the space.

-Reasons to Consider a Gross Lease for Property Taxes
+Reasons to Consider a Gross Lease

 Most landlords try to transfer maintenance expenses and all the rest to tenants with a triple net lease structure.
 Therefore, a gross lease structure is often harder to find.